Have you ever found yourself wanting something more from your sex life?

 - Do you feel ready?

 - Does your whole body feel turned on?

 Or are you feeling anxious and going faster than you might like?

 If you’re feeling pressure or expectation, it’s OK to slow down.
 Communicate with your partner and give yourself permission to be wherever you’re at.

 Prioritise what you need, and give yourself time to savour the experience.

 Want a more fulfilling sex life?
 Maintain a solo practice.

 Yes, we’re talking about masturbation here.
-That thing we all agree everyone does, but no one talks about.
+That thing we all know everyone does, but no one talks about.

 Self-pleasuring isn’t ‘masturbation’ as we normally think of it though.
-We’re not talking about the furtive ‘race to orgasm’.
-Or a secretive, shameful ‘getting the job done’.
+We’re not talking about the furtive ‘race to orgasm’, or the secretive, shameful getting-the-job-done as quickly as possible.